Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Formative Study

 \textbf{Subjectivity}.
 There are high intra- and inter-observer variations during the grading of tumors.
-Pathologists summarize three factors contributing to such subjectivity: \one a lack of precise definitions --- the WHO guidelines do not always provide a quantified description for the five histological features for high-grade meningioma.
-For example, for the `prominent nucleoli' criterion, the WHO guideline does not specify how large the nucleolus should be considered as `prominent'; \two implementation of the examination process --- for example, the mitotic count for grade II meningioma is defined as 4 to 19 mitotic cells in 10 consecutive HPFs.
+Pathologists summarize three factors contributing to such subjectivity: \one a lack of precise definitions --- the WHO guidelines do not always provide a quantified description for the five pathological features of high-grade meningioma.
+For example, for the `prominent nucleoli' criterion, the WHO guideline does not specify how large the nucleolus should be considered as `prominent', described by FP2 --- ``\textit{... small cells, large nucleoli ... nobody has defined what that means...}''; \two implementation of the examination process --- for example, the mitotic count for grade 2 meningioma is defined as 4 to 19 mitotic cells in 10 consecutive high-power fields (HPFs)\footnote{The size of field-of-view under x400 magnification of a optical microscope.}.
 However, the guideline does not specify the sampling rules of these 10 HPFs.
-As a result, different pathologists are likely to sample different areas on the slide; \three natural variability in people, such as the level of experience, time constraint, and fatigue \cite{croskerry2017diagnosis}.
-For AI, the definition and implementation of guidelines can be codified into the model and visualized in the system that performs consistently to overcome people's variability.
+As a result, different pathologists are likely to sample different areas on the slide; \three natural variability in people, such as the level of experience, time constraint, and fatigue \cite{croskerry2017diagnosis} --- ``\textit{One person would like to say it is mitosis, while the other person would say ‘not really', because it is not good enough.}''(FP4) For AI, the definition and implementation of guidelines can be codified into the model and visualized in the system that performs consistently to overcome people's variability.

+\textbf{Multi-Tasking}.
+Going beyond the time consumption and subjectivity, participants also mentioned that it was also challenging for less-experienced pathologists to ``multitask'', \ie cross-referencing amongst multiple criteria at the same time, rather than going through one after another sequentially.
+The ``multitasking'' operation is challenging because it requires pathologists to memorize which criterion they had found and where they were simultaneously.
+However, we believe such a limitation can be addressed by introducing digital systems without AI, where computers can memorize pathologists' previous annotations and interactions.